secretGeek/today-i-learned-staging/reading_notes/Duhigg_Habit.md

-Changed this to.... well I can't drink this coffee until I empty the baskets or measure the levels and add what's needed or whatever.
+Changed this to... well I can't drink this coffee until I empty the baskets or measure the levels and add what's needed or whatever.